 Millennium Development Goals

-The eight Millennium Development Goals (MDGs) were established in 2000.
-Their targets ranged from halving extreme poverty, to halting the spread of HIV and AIDS and providing universal primary education by 2015.5
+In 2000, the United Nations (UN) agreed eight Millennium Development Goals (MDGs), to be reached by 2015.
+Targets included halving extreme poverty, halting the spread of HIV and AIDS and providing universal primary education.28

 The HIV and reproductive health-related targets were: